dadambro/project-1/README.md

     ## [1] NA       "flying"

-No Generation I Pokemon had a non-existent primary typing (as expected, as every Pokemon has a primary type).
+No Generation I Pokemon had a non-existent primary typing (as expected, as every Pokemon has at least a primary type).
 Further, no Pokemon has Flying as its primary type.

 ### Height and Weight